 5. Reading Comprehension Strategies

 Create a love of reading with quality literature, interact with books, and ask questions before, during, and after reading.
+Click here to learn more about how to support your child’s understanding of reading comprehension strategies here.
+Also, connecting reading with writing will continue to increase your child’s ability to read.

 - Read Words and Sentences with Quality Books: Point to words you are reading so children can learn one-to-one matching.
 Leave off the last word (or a word your child may know) and pause asking, “What’s this word?”
 Do this with increasing frequency until your child is able to read full sentences.
 Gradually release the responsibility of reading to your child when they are ready; don’t force it!